mdn/content/files/en-us/mozilla/add-ons/index.md

 ### Extension Workshop

 The [Firefox Extension Workshop](https://extensionworkshop.com) can help you develop extensions for Firefox and give your users simple, yet powerful ways to customize their browsing experience.
-You’ll find:
+You'll find:

 - [Overview of the Firefox extension features](https://extensionworkshop.com/#about)
 - [Tools and processes for developing and testing](https://extensionworkshop.com/documentation/develop/)